gosukiwi/vimo/doc/quick-start-guide.md

 default leader key if you want, I will call it `<leader>` from now on.

-The file browser quite minimal, it allows for navigation though a directory structure and opening and creating files.
+The file browser quite minimal, it allows for navigation though a directory structure, opening and creating files, renaming files, deleting files, creating folders, etc. You can toggle the help by pressing `I`.

-You can fuzzy find files with `<leader>ff`, this one is very convenient and is the one you want to use most of the time.
+You can fuzzy-find files with `<leader>ff`, this one is very convenient and is the command you want to use most of the time for quickly opening files.

 You can rename the file in the current buffer with `<leader>fr` which stands for `file rename`.
 Likewise, you can delete the current buffer and it's file with `<leader>fd` which reads as `file delete`.

 # Searching
 Searching is easy in Vimo.
 You can use Vim's `/` to search for stuff in the current buffer.
 Notice that as you type, it highlights the matches.
 You can go to the next match by pressing `n` and the previous by pressing `N`.
 Both of these commands will center the screen for you after each search so you don't get confused by the screen jumping around.
 Once done, you can use `<leader>sc` to clear the highlight.

 Besides Vim's built-in functionality, you can use `<leader>ss` to search for the word under the cursor __in all files in the current directory__.
 You can also